kanmiade/retina-segmentation/README.md

-# Deep Learning for Retina Nerves Segmentation
+# Deep Learning for Retina Nerves Segmentation by Adegun Adekanmi A